tan2711/ga4-ecommerce-analysis/README.md

 ## Reason

 The dataset contains thousands of event-level records generated from user interactions across an e-commerce website.
-I made use of BigQuery because it efficiently handles large datasets and allows complex SQL queries to be executed perfectly in very little time.
+I made use of BigQuery because it efficiently handles large datasets and allows complex SQL queries to be executed quickly in very little time.

 ## Data Exploration